High quality ceramic mug from our Sublime Sea Dwellers collection.

 The artwork is inspired by the original scientific illustrations of the period.
 The extraordinary forms are due to the fact that the artists would often work back in Europe from quick notes and sketches made by the crew or scientists on the voyages.

 The banner on the design is evocative of those used on antique maps and natural history illustrations.
-The year 1776 is on the banner as on 25th December 1776 Captain James Cook (on his fourth voyage) crossed from the Indian Ocean to Pacific Ocean at Van Diemen's Land (Tasmania).
-He then voyaged onwards to New Zealand, Tonga, The Cook Islands and Tahiti.
+The year 1769 is on the banner as this is when Captain James Cook first explored the Pacific and visited New Zealand.

 The finer details: